cvat-ai/cvat/site/content/en/docs/manual/advanced/analytics-and-monitoring/auto-qa.md

 2. Click on three dots to open the menu.
 3. From the menu, select **Delete**.

+> Note: The Ground truth job in the "Honeypots" task validation mode cannot be deleted.

 ## Configuring quality estimation

 Quality estimation is configured on the Task level.
 There are 2 ways to enable it for a task.